+VALUE DESCRIPTION

 no don't embed the font at all

 subset include and atttempt to subset the font

 full include this font in its entirety

-The other fields are used as follows: The fullname will be the PostScript/pdf font name.
-The cidinfo will be used as the character set (the CID /Ordering and /Registry keys).
+The other fields are used as follows.
+The fullname will be the PostScript/pdf font name.
+The cidinfo will be used as the character set: the CID /Ordering and /Registry keys.
 The filename points to the actual font file.
-If you include the full path in the filename or if the file is in the local directory, LuaTEX will run a little bit more efficient because it will not have to re-run the find\xxx\file callback in that case.
+If you include the full path in the filename or if the file is in the local directory, $LuaT_EX$ will run a little bit more efficient because it will not have to re-run the find\\\file callback in that case.

 Be careful: when mixing old and new fonts in one document, it is possible to create PostScript name clashes that can result in printing errors.
-When this happens, you have to change the fullname of the font.
+When this happens, you have to change the fullname of the font to a more unique one.

 Typeset strings are written out in a wide format using 2 bytes per glyph, using the index key in the character information as value.
 The overall effect is like having an encoding based on numbers instead of traditional (PostScript) name-based reencoding.
-The way to get the correct index numbers for Type1 fonts is by loading the font via fontloader.open and use the table indices as index fields.
+One way to get the correct index numbers for Type1 fonts is by loading the font via fontloader.open and use the table indices as index fields.

 In order to make sure that cut and paste of the final document works okay you can best make sure that there is a tounicode vector enforced.
+Not all pdf viewers handle this right so take Acrobat as reference.

-5.3 Virtual fonts
+6.3 Virtual fonts

-5.3.1 The structure
+6.3.1 The structure